brafdlog/transparentPolitics/README.md

 /parties/{party id}

-TODO:
-1. Add a caching layer (I am working on adding Redis)
+Redis caching is implemented.
+To use just install and run redis on local machine